 * Construction spending sees largest gain in nearly 10 yrs

-WASHINGTON (Reuters) - Manufacturing grew for a 10th straight month in May and construction spending notched its fastest pace in nearly 10 years in April, suggesting the U.S. economy will add jobs and weather Europe's debt storm.
+WASHINGTON, June 1 (Reuters) - U.S. manufacturing grew for a 10th straight month in May and construction spending notched its fastest pace in nearly 10 years in April, suggesting the U.S. economy will add jobs and weather Europe’s debt storm.

 While the expansion in manufacturing was a touch slower than the prior month, the report on Tuesday showed underlying strength in the sector with the employment measure touching its highest in six years.